TedHusted/awake/awake.md/awake.md

 “I’m Agent Park and this is my partner, Agent Tate.
 We just have a few questions about your sibling’s background that would help with our investigation.”

 “Does the NTSB typically handle car crashes?”
+Toby asks.

 “Yes, “says Park.
 “For the last few years our mandate has included investigating incidents where a self-driving car may have malfunctioned.”

-Toby nodded.
+Toby nods.

 “Did you find Brent’s phone among his other possessions?” asks Tate.
-“If the phone’s Motion and Fitness is enabled, it could help us fill in some blanks,”
+“If the phone’s Motion and Fitness is enabled, it could help us fill in some blanks.”

 “No. Brent slept with his phone.
 There was a stand by his bed, to make it easier to look up things up at night.
 He took his phone every place.
 It would have been in the car with him.”